incognia/Fralideja/README.md

-# Fralideja
+# Fralideja | Data mining app
-Extract and analyze data from Twitter using R and Gephi
+Extract and analyze data from Twitter using R and Gephi on GNU/Linux